glTF¶

 Requirements¶

-The glTF extension relies on OpenGL ES 3.0 for 3D rendering.
+The glTF extension relies on OpenGL ES 2.0 with some extension support for 3D rendering.
 LVGL includes built-in support for OpenGL ES through the GLFW driver, which provides cross-platform window management and OpenGL context creation.

 The renderer uses OpenGL ES 3.0 shaders (GLSL version 300 es) to provide modern PBR (Physically Based Rendering) capabilities.